CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 ## Shortcut Keys

+*These keyboard shortcuts are not actual commands, but rather help speed up navigation in Linenux.
+We hope that you find these shortcut helpful.*

 | Key        | Function                                                                                |
 |------------|-----------------------------------------------------------------------------------------|
 | `up arrow` | Cycle through your most recently used commands without having to type everything again. |
 | `tab`      | Autocomplete the command word for you. 												   |

+## Conclusion

+Thank you for taking the time to read our user guide.
+Please feel free to post in our [issue tracker](https://github.com/CS2103AUG2016-W11-C1/linenux/issues) if you noticed any bugs or have any suggestions on how to improve.
+We will be extremely happy to hear from you so we can make Linenux even better.
+With that, have fun organising your tasks!